Skip to main content

 harmonic_color = 'tab:green'

-arrow_color = None # set to show arrow
+arrow_color = None # set to a color to draw arrow

-background_color = None # set to fill circle
+background_color = None # set to a color to fill circle

 linewidth = 25